vooturiavinash/vooturiavinash/README.md

 ## 💡 Random Dev Quote:
 <!-- QUOTE START -->
-<span style="color:blue;">"The secret to creativity is knowing how to hide your sources."                               — Albert Einstein</span>
+<span style="color:red;">“Software is like entropy: It is difficult to grasp, weighs nothing, and obeys the Second Law of Thermodynamics"
+— Norman Augustine</span>
 <!-- QUOTE END -->

 ---